migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 Software Requirements

     Operating System: Linux or windows Arduino IDE installed ( I recommend working on Linux (Ubuntu) for future navigation and     SLAM development system to use ROS2 or micro ROS)
     Programming Language: C++

-Hardware Requirements
+Main drive Hardware Requirements

     Plastic foam tires are great for this project and they are lightweight, hard and have a good greep.
 Relatively less costy.
     The actuator to drive the rover is plastic agearbox.
 It has a 6V DC motor inside and produce a fair amount of speed with a   high torque strong enough to drive the rover with up to 15kg amount of payload.
 (I Iet my 15kg son drive on it).
 In the        future I will do some other scientific tests.

 Algorithm